-Create a Full-Time Recreation Program Coordinator Position P&R may benefit from having a full-time personnel resource to develop, plan, and promote expanded offerings related to special events, school-age programs, teen programs, older adult programs, youth and adult sports, facility rentals, contract classes, and other services.
-P&R may benefit from additional personnel capacity, which will allow for greater engagement with the community to help ensure programming is meeting community needs.
-Risks No Action • No a offeri ction will limit P&R's capacity to expand recreation activity, programming, an ngs. d service During Implementation Should the current recreation program coordinator role expand from part-time to full-time, P&R should establish clear and realistic expectations for the new position and goals for the Department's recreation programming.
-Implementation Timeline Priority Discussions related to this initiative should start in conjunction with funding and resource discussions that begin with the Town's budget development process, but should not be delayed greater than six months.
+Create a Full-Time Recreation Program Coordinator Position P&R may benefit from having a full-time personnel resource to develop, plan, and promote expanded offerings related to special events, school-age programs, teen programs, older adult programs, youth and adult sports, facility rentals, contract classes, and other services. • P&R may benefit from additional personnel capacity, which will allow for greater engagement with the community to help ensure programming is meeting community needs.
+Risks No Action • No a offeri ction will limit P&R's capacity to expand recreation activity, programming, an ngs. d service During Imple Shou shou Depa During Implementation Should the current recreation program coordinator role expand from part-time to full-time, P&R should establish clear and realistic expectations for the new position and goals for the Department's recreation programming.
+Implementation Timeline Priority !!
+Discussions related to this initiative should start in conjunction with funding and resource discussions that begin with the Town's budget development process, but should not be delayed greater than six months.
 Any additional funding or resources approved for elements of this initiative would begin to be utilized in the first FY they are allocated.
-Complexity Best Practice Considerations A national survey highlighting the responsibilities of parks and recreation a that 94% of agencies provide recreation programming and services directly staffing levels at the typical parks and recreation agency providing services population of around 20,000 - 50,000 is 11.8 FTEs, with the lower quartile FTEs and the upper quartile being 19 FTEs.
-The average distribution of sta /.
-Average s to a being 5.9
+Complexity Best Practice Considerations A national survey highlighting the responsibilities of parks and recreation agencies found that 94% of agencies provide recreation programming and services directly.
+Average staffing levels at the typical parks and recreation agency providing services to a population of around 20,000 - 50,000 is 11.8 FTEs, with the lower quartile being 5.9 FTEs and the upper quartile being 19 FTEs.
+The average distribution of staff responsibilities across parks and recreation agencies shows that 45% of total staff counts are generally allocated to operations and maintenance activities, with 31% of agency staff counts related to recreation programming development and service delivery.
+10